eesha-barad/Calculator-project/README.md

 The program supports the following functionalities:

 Addition - Calculates the sum of two numbers.

 Subtraction - Finds the difference between two numbers.

 Multiplication - Multiplies two numbers.

 Division - Divides two numbers (handles division by zero).

 Fibonacci Series - Generates the Fibonacci series up to a specified number of terms.
-Sum of Array - Calculates the sum of elements in an array.

 Mean of Array - Calculates the average (mean) of elements in an array.
-Mode of Array - Finds the most frequent element (mode) in an array.

 Variance of Array - Calculates the variance of numbers in an array.

 ## Setup